anagaev/cv4ue/README.md

 Few words about it.
 The main idea is to capture the screen without blocking RenderThread and GameThread.
 Otherwise, FPS is dropped down (until 3-5).
 A render request is placed on the UE rendering pipeline.
 Once the render request is completed and all data (i.e. screen capture, masks, depth) is ready, we save the data to disk via an asynchronous procedure in order not to block GameThread.
 I recommend you to read the [full tutorial](https://github.com/TimmHess/UnrealImageCapture) mentioned above.

-I added several changes to the ‘CameraCaptureManager’ class.
-But the general structure stays the same.
+I've added several changes to the ‘CameraCaptureManager’ class, but the general structure stays the same.
 1. CaptureComponent (USceneCaptureComponent2D) is created and attached to the RootComponent in the constructor.
 2. CaptureComponent->GetCaptureComponent2D()->... is replaced just by CaptureComponent->...
 3. I remove .png format and float scene capturing for CaptureManager